RSwarnkar/Challenge-Labs-AZ-104/README.md

 # Challenge Labs : AZ-104
-This repository has all the information related to The Azure Administrator Challenge labs
+This repository has all the information related to The Azure Administrator Challenge